rust-lang/book/src/ch17-06-futures-tasks-threads.md

 As a default way of thinking about which to use when:

-- If the task is *very parallelizable*, such as processing a bunch of data where each part can be processed separately, threads are a better choice.
+- If the work is *very parallelizable*, such as processing a bunch of data where each part can be processed separately, threads are a better choice.
-- If the task is *very concurrent*, such as handling messages from a bunch of different sources which may come in a different intervals or different rates, async is a better choice.
+- If the work is *very concurrent*, such as handling messages from a bunch of different sources which may come in a different intervals or different rates, async is a better choice.